Dear Fellow Birder or Nature Lover,

 Each year, the island becomes the summer nesting home for a great number and variety of migratory seabirds including Atlantic Puffins, Razorbills, Common Murres and Arctic Terns.
 Other species which are present during the summer months are Common Terns, Black Guillemots and Common Eiders.
 In addition, seabirds such as petrels, shearwaters and gannets are frequently sighted on the water, and many other shore and land species are found on the island as well.
 Machias Seal Island is the largest puffin colony on the Maine coast, with thousands more birds than any other site!

-Seabird watching tours are conducted from May through August.
+Seabird watching tours are conducted from mid May through mid August.
 The regular tour will bring visitors to the waters surrounding the island where all the nesting species can be easily observed from the deck and, unlike other so-called 'puffin trips' on the Maine coast, close range viewing of many puffins is assured.
 While tour dates during June and July can book up early, late May and early August are equally ideal times to visit, and reservations are usually necessary.

 There are also excursions throughout the season where participants may actually land on the island and view the nesting seabirds from a unique shore based perspective, including the use of special observation blinds.
 Due to sanctuary regulations which restricts visitor access on the island, space on special landing tours is limited, and advance reservations are generally necessary.

 Availability on our special island landing tours is always changing as booking requests are received, so it is not possible to post a current schedule online -- either call or e-mail with your preferred dates to get up to date information on availability.